webdriverio/webdriverio/packages/wdio-browserstack-service/README.md

 Default: `false`

 ### preferScenarioName
 Cucumber only.
-Set this to true to enable updating the session name to the Scenario name if only a single Scenario was ran.
+Set this to true to enable updating the session name to the Scenario name if only a single Scenario was run.
 Useful when running in parallel with [wdio-cucumber-parallel-execution](https://github.com/SimitTomar/wdio-cucumber-parallel-execution).

 Type: `Boolean`<br />
 Default: `false`

 ### forcedStop
-Set this to true to kill the browserstack process on complete, without waiting for the browserstack stop callback to be called.
+Set this to true to kill the Browserstack process on complete, without waiting for the browserstack stop callback to be called.
 This is experimental and should not be used by all.
 Mostly necessary as a workaraound for [this issue](https://github.com/browserstack/browserstack-local-nodejs/issues/41).

 Type: `Boolean`<br />
 Default: `false`

 ### app

-[Appium](https://appium.io/) set this with app file path available locally on your machine to use the app as [application under test](https://www.browserstack.com/docs/app-automate/appium/set-up-tests/specify-app) for Appium sessions.
+[Appium](https://appium.io/) set this with the app file path available locally on your machine to use the app as [application under test](https://www.browserstack.com/docs/app-automate/appium/set-up-tests/specify-app) for Appium sessions.

 Type: `String` or `JsonObject`<br />
 Default: `undefined`